polarsquad/kubernetes-basics-and-advanced/advanced/day2/exercise.md

 You can also try rerunning the StatefulSet from day1/demo6_1.yaml and see how it handles PVCs.

-## Services
+## Exercise 2 - Services

 Create a PVC and mount it inside an Nginx deployment.

-Edit the index.html in /usr/share/nginx/html and scale your deployment down to zero.
+Create and edit an index.html in /usr/share/nginx/html and scale your deployment down to zero.
 Check that the PVC is retained.
 Scale the deployment back up again and check that your changes are in place.

 Now create a service that allows you to access your pods.

 Test the functionality with `kubectl port-forward`.

-## Ingresses
+## Exercise 3 - Ingresses

 We're using an Nginx ingress controller.